Form CRS

 How do your financial professionals make money?

-Our financial professionals are paid a salary, and are also eligible to receive bonuses based on new clients brought to the firm and on existing clients retained at the firm, or overall profitability of the firm.
+Our financial professionals are paid a salary and are also eligible to receive bonuses based on new clients brought to the firm and on existing clients retained at the firm, or overall profitability of the firm.
 Financial professionals who are also owners may also receive their share of corporate distributions.
-Conifer Advisors pays SAA distributions and fees for services, which also benefits SAA’s principals as owners of Conifer Advisors.
+Conifer Advisors pays SAA distributions and fees for services, which also benefits SAA’s principals as owners of Conifer Advisors, thus creating a conflict of interest.
 As investors in Conifer Funds, the Principals participate in the income/gains/losses from any personal investments in the Conifer Funds.
+The receipt of compensation based on revenue or profits could influence our financial professionals to recommend that you increase the assets that he or she manages for you.

 Do you or your financial professionals have legal or disciplinary history?